OpenSmpp/opensmpp/about.md

 title: About - OpenSmpp
 ---

+# About OpenSmpp

-The OpenSMPP API is an open source Java library implementing the SMPP (Short Message Peer to Peer) protocol.
+The OpenSmpp API is an open source Java library implementing the SMPP (Short Message Peer to Peer) protocol.
 It is based on the original [Logica OpenSMPP API](http://opensmpp.logica.com/).